srdg/bangla-dl/README.md

   + [OpenCV official documentation](https://docs.opencv.org/3.4/d6/d00/tutorial_py_root.html)
   + [Multi-label classification with keras](https://www.pyimagesearch.com/2018/05/07/multi-label-classification-with-keras/)
 * Looking forward to improve accuracy [from this implementation of @dibyatanoy](https://github.com/dibyatanoy/Bengali-Handwritten-Character-Recognition-Using-Convolutional-Neural-Networks).

+## To-do
+[ ] Use transfer learning on multiple models like VGG, DenseNet, SqueezeNet [ ] Predict in real-time using fast.ai
+[ ] Update real-time prediction to be done with tracking instead of handwritten characters.